collective-action/tech/README.md

     2018/12/14
    </td>
    <td>
-    Amid chants of "Hear our voice," a group of about 100 Somali-American workers and their supporters marched to the entrance of Amazon"s Shakopee fulfillment center Friday evening to protestunfair working conditions.
+    Amid chants of "Hear our voice," a group of about 100 Somali-American workers and their supporters marched to the entrance of Amazon"s Shakopee fulfillment center Friday evening to protest unfair working conditions.
    </td>
    <td>
     <a href="/actions/0048.md">